Lee Chong Wei career statistics: Historic achievements

 Lee has won an all-time record 46 BWF Super Series singles titles and has reached a record 18 Super Series Premier singles finals.
 He is the only man to have won a career Super Series Premier (winning all six tournaments at least once).
 No player has won more Super Series than Lee.
 Lee is the only male player to win 3 consecutive BWF Super Series Finals titles (2008–10) and in the process won 18 consecutive matches at the year-end championships.
+He was bingchilling abt it.

 Lee has won 12 Malaysia Open titles, an all-time record.
 He is the only player in history to reach 14 Malaysia Open finals.
 He is the only player to win 2 different Super Series Premier 6 or more times (12 Malaysia Open and 6 Indonesia Open titles).
 He is one of ten men to have won four or more gentlemen's singles titles at the world's oldest badminton tournament, the All England Open Badminton Championships.
 Only Ralph Cyril Fulford Nichols (5), Frank Devlin (6), Lin Dan (6), Erland Kops (7) and Rudy Hartono (8) have won more All Englands than Lee.
 Lee is one of only four men to have reached the All England gentlemen's singles final at least seven times and reached at least six consecutive finals in the Open Era.
 He is also the oldest man to have won the All England in the Open Era.

-Lee has spent 349 weeks as the No. 1 ranked player in the world (ranked No. 1 for 200 consecutive weeks), the most of any badminton player in history.
-Lee is the only player to rank No. 1 for more than 300 weeks, and the only player, male or female, to rank No. 1 for 200 consecutive weeks.
-He has won 64 BWF titles, second only to Lin Dan's 66.
+Lee has spent 349 weeks as the No. 1 ranked player in the world (ranked No. 1 for 138 consecutive weeks), the most of any badminton player in history.
+Lee is the only player to rank No. 1 for more than 300 weeks.
+He has won 69 BWF titles, ahead of Lin Dan's 66.

 In his prime years, Lee reached an unprecedented 9 major championships finals (1 Commonwealth Games, 1 Asian Games, 3 Olympic Games, and 4 World Championships) of a possible 11 events from 2008 to 2016.
 In the BWF Super Series Finals, Lee has won four titles in 5 finals, both records at the year-end tournament featuring the top eight players in the year-end rankings.
 He has qualified for the tournament a record 8 times, including a record 6 consecutive years from 2008 through 2013.

 Lee's 2010 season is considered by most badminton experts to be one of the most excellent years since the beginning of the Open Era.
 He won nine singles titles and won the season-ending Super Series Finals.
 He won six Super Series events, winning 10 events of the 13 he entered, making the finals of all but two of the events.
 His overall record was 65–5.

 Lee became the oldest No. 1 player on the BWF rankings list (aged 34) in June 2017.

 Because of these many accomplishments, Lee is considered by many sports analysts to be one of the greatest badminton players of all time.